MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_ispagesizesupported_560257665.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.IsPageSizeSupported

 ## -description
-Returns whether the Feeder can scan documents in the specified page size and orientation.
+Returns whether the feeder can scan documents in the specified page size and orientation.

 ## -parameters
 ### -param pageSize